Viaduct Harbour: New quarter

 In 1995, Russell Coutts and Team New Zealand won the America's Cup in San Diego.
 This led to Auckland hosting the 2000 America's Cup, and the viaduct was redeveloped to accommodate the America's Cup teams.
 After the competition, the area became a mixed-use zone of apartments and restaurants.
-A 2003 proposal to rename the Viaduct Harbour to 'Blake Harbour' (for Sir Peter Blake, a famous New Zealand yachtsman) was not successful.
 In 2011, the area of the Auckland waterfront to the west of the Viaduct Harbour, historically known as the Western Reclamation or Tank Farm, was redeveloped into Wynyard Quarter.